 Inside, New ix20 delivers the same space and versatility as before, with outstanding leading front seat room (head, shoulder and legroom).
 The 4115 mm long car’s unusually long wheelbase for its class (2615 mm) plus 1600 mm high roofline allows a spacious and practical interior, more typical of larger C-segment vehicles – an impression which can be enhanced by an optional tilt/slide dual-panel panoramic glass sunroof.

 Apart from an impressive class-leading 440-litre boot (seats up) outstanding versatility comes from sliding ‘dive and fold’ rear seats allowing up to1486 litres’ luggage capacity.
 A heated steering wheel and a new generation audio system with iPod connectivity and integrated My Music (1GB storage) as well as Bluetooth connectivity and a USB and AUX connection further increases the comfort and pleasure in New ix20.
-Customers also benefits six airbags, ESP, ABS and EBD all fitted as standard.
+Customers also benefit six airbags, ESP, ABS and EBD all fitted as standard.

 Two interior colours (Black and Two-Tone Beige) with cloth or leather upholstery are offered, plus an elegant brown cloth/leather combination.
-Eleven exterior colours are available: One solid colour (Polar White), seven metallic colours (Platinum Silver, Micron Grey, White Sand, Ultimate Red, Ash Blue, Ara Blue, Ruby Wine) and three pearl colours (Phantom Black, Thunder Grey, Moon Rock)..
+Eleven exterior colours are available: One solid colour (Polar White), seven metallic colours (Platinum Silver, Micron Grey, White Sand, Ultimate Red, Ash Blue, Ara Blue, Ruby Wine) and three pearl colours (Phantom Black, Thunder Grey, Moon Rock).

 New six-speed automatic transmission and engine upgrades

-To uphold New ix20’s class competitiveness, a new six-speed automatic transmission, as well as power and torque upgrades to the overall Euro6 emissions-compliant engine line-up brings even better drivability, with lower fuel consumption and emissions
+To uphold New ix20’s class competitiveness, a new six-speed automatic transmission, as well as power and torque upgrades to the overall Euro6 emissions-compliant engine line-up brings even better drivability, with lower fuel consumption and emissions.

 The two diesel engines have been enhanced to provide more torque – 240 Nm (1,4-litre) and 265 Nm (1,6-litre) – from just 1500 rpm.